-You can even find some models that come with a receiver and microphone that automatically adjust the sound levels for you, taking all the hard work out of small adjustments.
-With less to think about and less to do, you can start recording even faster.
+You can even find some models with a receiver and microphone that automatically adjust the sound levels for you, taking all the hard work out of minor adjustments.

 Windscreens are always an excellent extra to look out for, as they will help to reduce the amount of wind noise the microphone picks up when you’re recording outside, leaving you with consistent, clear vocals.

-Another great accessory is an extension cable, which you can use to lengthen the amount of space between your microphone and your transmitter, giving you more mic placement options.
+Another great accessory is an extension cable, which you can use to lengthen the space between your microphone and your transmitter, giving you more mic placement options.

-It’s always a good idea to set yourself a budget when you’re looking for a
+It’s always a good idea to set a budget when you’re looking for a

-For a more professional set up that gets lots of use, a higher-end lavalier microphone could be your best option.
+A higher-end, lavalier microphone could be your best option for a more professional setup that gets lots of use.
 It will likely have more features than you’ll need, and you’ll have a better understanding of what you need from it.